sonam-negi-00/demo-project/README.md

 Farmer Marketplace is a platform that connects farmers directly with consumers, providing a space to buy and sell fresh veggies, seeds, and farmer tools.
 The platform focuses on simplicity, responsiveness, and an intuitive UI to make transactions smooth and hassle-free.

 ## 🎨 Demo Preview (HTML & CSS)
-Here’s a simple HTML & CSS snippet from the project:

 <!--
 <!DOCTYPE html>
 <html lang="en">